DigitalHomebrew/BrewMonitor/README.md

 * "What was my peak temperature during fermentation?" - Necessary to accurately calculate priming additions.

 ##The hardware
-The BrewMonitor is an AVR based circuit that uses a DS18B20 temperature probe for measuring temperature and a custom infrared light gate to monitor bubbles passing through your air lock.
-It also has onboard memory storage and supports PC connectivity over USB.
+The BrewMonitor is an AVR based circuit that interfaces a digital temperature probe as well as an infrared light gate to monitor bubbles passing through your air lock.
+It has onboard memory for recording fermentation data and supports PC connectivity over USB.

 <p align="center">
   <img src="https://github.com/DigitalHomebrew/BrewMonitor/blob/master/Images/brewmonitor%20pcb.jpg" width="700" alt="BrewMonitor's partially assembled PCB"/>